NCAR/tiegcm/doc/userguide/glossary.rst

    namelist input
      The model reads user specified parameters from the :ref:`namelist input file <namelist>` via f90 standard namelist read.
 Keyword/Value pairs are read from unit 5, and are validated by the input module (input.F).

-   NCAR Community Data Portal
-     The `NCAR Community Data Portal <http://cdp.ucar.edu/>`_ is a public data repository with datasets from NCAR, UCAR, UOP, and participating organizations.
-     To browse TIEGCM-related files (mostly netCDF history files for model start-up, or results of :term:`benchmark runs`), click on the "Models" link, then to the "Thermospheric General Circulation Models" link, and finally to the desired model version.
-NetCDF Metadata is available without actually downloading files.
+See also :ref:`job scripts <jobscript>`.

    netCDF
      TIEGCM output history files are written in `netCDF <http://www.unidata.ucar.edu/software/netcdf/>`_, a self-describing
      platform-independent data format written and maintained by the UCAR `Unidata <http://www.unidata.ucar.edu>`_ program.

+   output
+     File to receive stdout output from the model.
+This file will be created if it does not exist, or overwritten if it does exist.

    resolution
      The TIEGCM can be run in one of two resolutions: